-- 5.4.
-The Equality Act 2010 means that public authorities (including Boards) have a legal duty to have 'due regard' to the need to: - eliminate discrimination, harassment and victimisation - promote equality of opportunity and foster good relations between the protected groups - 5.5.
+- 4.5.
+The Equality Act 2010 means that public authorities (including NHS boards) have a legal duty to have 'due regard' to the need to: - eliminate discrimination, harassment and victimisation - promote equality of opportunity and foster good relations between the protected groups - 4.6.
 Equality analysis is a way of considering the effect on different groups protected from discrimination by the Equality Act, such as people of different ages.
-There are two reasons for this: - to consider if there are any unintended consequences for some groups - to consider if the service, function, policy or practice will be fully effective for all target groups - 5.6.
+There are two reasons for this:

+- to consider if there are any unintended consequences for some groups

+- to consider if the service, function, policy or practice will be fully effective for all target groups

+- 4.7.
 In the formation of any strategy, policy, or plan relating (in this case) to active travel and car parking management, it is prudent undertake an Equality Impact Assessment (EIA) and assess what the potential impact on the Equality Act 2010 Protected Characteristics could be.
 This is to ensure 'due regard' from the outset and allows collaboration with stakeholders.
 For reference, The Equality Act 2010 Protected characteristics are:

 - age

 - disability

-- faith/ religion/ belief
+- gender reassignment

+- marriage and civil partnership

+- pregnancy and maternity

 - race

+- religion or belief

 - sex

-- transgender
+- sexual orientation

-- pregnancy and maternity

-- marriage and civil partnerships

-- 5.7.
-Health board-specific information can be sourced from your local Equality and Diversity Manager or equivalent.
+- 4.8.
+NHS board-specific information can be sourced from your local Equality and Diversity Manager or equivalent.